-According to the IHS website, the club still meets.
-Many members later tackled women's suffrage issues including member May Wright Sewall, who founded the Indianapolis Propylaeum Corporation.
+According to the Indiana Historical Society website, the Indianapolis Woman's Club still meets.
+Many of its members went on to tackle women's suffrage issues including member May Wright Sewall who founded the Indianapolis Propylaeum corporation.

 Write a question(s) to the author/creator of this source that is left unanswered.